thomaswp/iSnap/logging/README.md

 ## Viewing the data

 The view folder contains a few utilities for viewing the logged data stored in a MySQL database.
 This can be disabled in the config.php file for privacy/security.
 The view/display.php page will display all assignment/project combinations, along with their start and end times and a link to the logs for that project in more detail.
 There you can view the logs on the right side of the screen.
 If a timestamp displays as a link (in purple), you can click it to view that code snapshot.

+### Security

+When collecting data it is a good practice to add security to the viewer files.
+You can disable viewing entirely by editing the [config.php](config.php) file and set the `$enable_viewer` variable to `false`.
+If you want to enable viewing but secure it, use the example .htaccess file in the view directory (copy view/.htaccess.example to view/.htaccess) and modify it to point to your .htpasswd file.
+This path should be relative to the document root or an abolute path on the filesystem.
+You then must create a .htpasswd file (see the example [.htpasswd.example](../.htpasswd.example) file and add credentials.